Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Potting Soil

-The best soil for Monstera deliciosa should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients like this Monstera Potting Medium available on Etsy.
+The best soil for Monstera deliciosa should be rich in organic matter and well-drained to prevent it from getting soggy while providing the required nutrients.
+Potting mixes designed for Monsteras and those designed for aroids are ideal for this plant.

 Repotting